 Adding dependencies

-There are three main ways to get dependencies into the graph.
-Within Cortex, you can manually define dependencies by hardcoding them into service and resource YAML files].
-If you have an internal request tracing tool, you can import that data into Cortex via an API.
-If you’ve established an integration with an APM, like Datadog, Cortex will automatically import those dependencies — as long as the service name is equivalent in Cortex and your APM, dependencies will sync automatically.
+- If you’ve established an integration with an APM, like Datadog, Cortex will automatically import those dependencies — as long as the service name is equivalent in Cortex and your APM, dependencies will sync automatically.

 Check out our docs to learn more about adding dependencies.